Finder makes money from featured partners, but editorial opinions are our own.

 If you select a higher tier than your actual income for the year, you should receive a tax offset through your income tax return for that financial year.

-If you select a lower tier than your actual income for the year, your income tax return for that financial year will come with a 'tax liability', meaning you will owe money.
+If you select a lower tier than your actual income for the year, your income tax return for that financial year might come with a 'tax liability', meaning you owe money.
 There are no other consequences for incorrect estimates.

 Why compare health insurance with Finder?